awsdocs/amazon-cloudfront-developer-guide/doc_source/usage-charts.md

 ### Data Transferred by Protocol<a name="usage-charts-data-transferred-by-protocol"></a>

-This chart shows the total amount of data transferred over HTTP and HTTPS from CloudFront edge locations in the selected region during each time interval for the specified CloudFront distribution\.
+This chart shows the total amount of data transferred from CloudFront edge locations in the selected region during each time interval for the specified CloudFront distribution, separated by protocol \(HTTP or HTTPS\), type \(static, dynamic, or proxy\), and destination \(users or origin\)\.

 **Data Transferred over HTTP**
 + *region***\-Out\-Bytes\-HTTP\-Static:** Bytes served via HTTP for objects with TTL ≥ 3600 seconds